jovibor/ListEx/README.md

 ```

 ## [](#)Notification Messages
-These messages are sent to the parent window in form of `WM_NOTIFY` windows message.
+These messages are sent to the parent window in form of `WM_NOTIFY` Windows messages.
-The `lParam` will contain pointer to `NMHDR` standard windows struct. `NMHDR::code` can be one of the `LISTEX_MSG_...` messages described below.
+The `lParam` will contain a pointer to the `NMHDR` standard Windows struct. `NMHDR::code` can be one of the `LISTEX_MSG_...` messages described below.

 ### [](#)LISTEX_MSG_GETCOLOR
-When in virtual mode, sent to the parent window to retrieve cell's color.
-Expects pointer to the `LISTEXCOLOR` struct in response, or nothing to use defaults.
+When in Virtual Mode, sent to the parent window to retrieve cell's color.
+Expects a pointer to the `LISTEXCOLOR` struct in response, or nothing to use defaults.
 ```cpp
 void CListDlg::OnListExGetColor(NMHDR* pNMHDR, LRESULT* /*pResult*/) {